Sant Feliu de Codines: Illustrious people

-People born in Sant Feliu include: Sebastià Farnés i Badó; Joan Petit i Aguilar; Josep Mumbrú i Vernet of Casa Mumbrú (lo Vendrell); Josep Umbert i Rosàs; Josep Umbert i Ventura, creator of the Roca Umbert Factory; Andreu Codina i Candelas; Josep Parés i Casals; Laia Berenguer i Puget; Agustí Serratacó i Costa, Pere Pladevall i Vallcorba; Nicolau Usart i Furriol; Manel Vila i Valls; Josep Cassart i Valldeoriola; Dionisio Escorsa i Cruells; and Nuria Berengueras i Costa.

 An illustrious character who visited the town was Antoni Gaudí.
-In Sant Feliu, he left his mark on the design of the banner of the local Orfeó Feliuà, which is on displayto the Can Xifreda Municipal Museum.
+In Sant Feliu, he left his mark on the design of the banner of the local Orfeó Feliuà, which is on display at the Can Xifreda Municipal Museum.
 Dr. Bartomeu Robert also enjoyed the good climate of Sant Feliu, to the point that he commented that Sant Feliu was the best town in Vallès and recommended to many of his patients to spend long periods to cure their illnesses.

 Among other illustrious visitors we must also highlight the passage of the philologist Pompeu Fabra.
 He spent the summer in Can Viladomat, from where he went into exile on January 24, 1939, due to the Spanish Civil War.
 In 2016, these events were commemorated by placing a plaque in the house of Can Viladomat, on Agustí Santacruz Street, and with a lecture by the linguist Jordi Mir.

 We must also highlight the passage of politicians Manuel Carrasco i Formiguera (whose name was bestowed on the secondary school of the municipality), Francesc Cambó, and the theologian and philosopher Jaume Balmes (whose name was bestowed on the primary school).
 Balmes who notably wrote El Criterio in the nearby masia of Prat de Dalt, in Caldes de Montbui.